PFTL/website/content/blog/27_Custom_CRM.rst

 Using a Database
 ----------------
-In the previous sections we have seen how you can send and receive e-mails with Python directly from a Jupyter notebook.
+In the previous sections, we have seen how you can send and receive e-mails with Python directly from a Jupyter notebook.
 Now it is time to focus onto a different topic.
 It is important when you want to establish relationships with customers, to have a way of storing information persistently.
 For example, you would like to keep an agenda of contacts, you would like to know when was the last time you contacted someone, etc.

 In order to achieve a high level of flexibility, we are going to use a database to store all our information.
 Fortunately, Python supports SQLite databases out of the box.
 We have discussed about them in a `different article <{filename}15_Storing_data_3.rst>`_ that may be useful for you to check if you want to dig into the details.
 We are going to use a library called SQLAlchemy, which will allow us to define relationships between elements much faster.
 You can install it like any other Python package: